makersacademy/bowling-challenge/README.md

 ## Project Review

 This is an unfinished piece of work, and as such there are many areas for improvement.
+Full strike functionality is working, along with bonus points for the final frame, although I havent tested it with various results so there's a chance of bugs.

 ### Implementation